RedHatRanger/rhcsa9vagrant/README.md

 - This has only been tested on Windows 11.
 This should also work fine with Linux distros as well...

 Special Thanks to: https://github.com/gitmpr for providing the original Vagrantfile.
-I've optimized it to most up-to-date version of Rocky 9 optimized for use with Virtualbox and Windows 10/11.
+I've optimized it to most up-to-date version of Rocky 9 for use with Virtualbox and Windows 10/11.

 Please refer to the official Vagrant documentation here: https://developer.hashicorp.com/vagrant/tutorials/getting-started/getting-started-boxes